Humble (song): Music video

 Directed by Dave Meyers and The Little Homies and released on March 30, 2017, on Kendrick Lamar's Vevo account, the song's accompanying music video starts with Lamar dressed like the pope in a cope, before then showing Lamar in all black lying on a table of money, "ignorantly" shooting loads of bills from a cash cannon.
 It also features a reenactment of Leonardo da Vinci's 15th-century painting, The Last Supper, with Lamar sitting in Jesus' chair as his disciples "unappreciatively" gorge on wine and bread.
 He is also seen teeing off on top of a car, passing mustard between cars mimicking a Grey Poupon commercial and at one point the top of his head is in flames.
-Fellow TDE rapper Jay Rock and producer Sounwave appear in the video alongside other TDE members.
+Fellow Top Dawg Entertainment rapper Jay Rock and producer Sounwave appear in the video alongside other TDE members.

+The music video also changed the intro lines from "Nobody pray for me/It been that day for me" to "Wicked or weakness/You gotta see this".
+As of November 2025, it has over 1 billion views on YouTube.

 Reviewing the music video, Billboard editor Brad Wete thought it "is a poignant exercise in irony and is also filled with messaging that could be perceived as anti-conformist."
 He concluded saying "His raps are filterless; he tells it like it is.
 So it's no surprise that this dynamic video is essentially what Lamar is as an artist: balanced with a clear message."
 Althea Legaspi of Rolling Stone described it as "richly symbolic."
 For Harriet Gibson of The Guardian, "the brilliantly cinematic video, with its fish-eye lens and cartoonish stylising, recalls classic Hype Williams, and leads the viewer through these passages of assignation, fleshing out Lamar's ideas.
 It breathes life into a song that would hardly be considered his greatest creation, but neatly lays out a mood of intent."
 Matt Miller of Esquire opined about the rapper's videography: "in recent years, Kendrick Lamar has revived the music video as a powerful form of social commentary."
-The music video has ammased over 900 million views on YouTube, becoming Lamars' most viewed video on his channel.

 Nominated for eight categories at the 2017 MTV Video Music Awards, "Humble" won six, including Video of the Year.